Vetted Well at Alamo Drafthouse is a great rooftop spot to grab a drink before a movie.

 Quarter Bar has a second level with a rooftop bar, pool table, and dart board.

-Harlowe MXM is a newer rooftop spot in Deep Ellum.
-Courtesy of Harlowe
+Harlowe MXM is having a rooftop party in celebration of Independence Day.

 STIRR's rooftop bar in Deep Ellum is bright and fun.
 Courtesy of STIRR